Server notification on telegram

 Monitoring the server is crucial to have uninterrupted services.
 There are different ways to configure alerts from the server.
-Here is an interesting way to get the notification from the server right on your Telegram Messenger application.
+Here, in this blog, we will explore an interesting way to get the notification from the server right on your Telegram Messenger application.

 Telegram is a cloud-based mobile and desktop messaging app with a focus on security and speed.
 For more details, please visit the official website.